glushchenko/fsnotes/Resources/Initial/FSNotes - Readme.md

 ### Key features

 - Markdown-first.
-Also supports any plaintext and RTF files.
+Also supports any plaintext files.
 - Fast and lightweight.
 Works smoothly with 10k+ files.
 - Access anywhere.
 Sync with iCloud Drive or Dropbox.
 - Multi-folder storage.